AltaPay/plugin-craftcommerce/README.md

-# AltaPay for CraftCMS Commerce
+# AltaPay for CraftCMS Commerce.

 Integrates your CraftCMS Commerce webshop to the AltaPay payments gateway.